-9.2.1.2 Module Status Data: ALG106 & ALG112
+9.2.1.2 The module Status Data: ALG106 & ALG112

 The module can also optionally be configured to return 32 bits of module status data to the CPU.
-The CPU stores this data in the 32-bit Module Status Data reference area configured for the module.
+The CPU stores this data in the 32-bit The module Status Data reference area configured for the module.